Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

     - This could be done through Python requests library.
     - By using the **URLs** of the servers with methods like `GET` and `POST`.

+5. Specific **API usage**:
+    - Always the **BEST option**, however, these API REST are not available for all systems.
-5. Specific **API usage**: Always the best option (if available).
-There are some systems that provide their server API to use them from Python.
-These are known as high level APIs or SDKs.
-These API REST are not available for all systems.
-They are very encapsulated, so they do not use URLs, GET or POST.
+    - There are some systems that provide their server API to use them from Python.
+    - These are known as high level APIs or SDKs.
+    - They are very encapsulated, so they do not use URLs, GET or POST.

 ## Programmatic access to forms: